The Perfect Vegetable Garden for Beginners: 8 Essential Steps

 As mentioned earlier, most vegetables require at least 6 hours of direct sunlight daily, with 8-10 hours optimal.
 Choose a sunny location that offers the best sun exposure for your plants.

-See also The 10 Creative Ways to Maximize Your Vegetable Garden
+See also The 8 Ways to Optimize Your Small Vegetable Garden

 Watering and Water Sources